Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 {{ content | markdownify }}
 </div>

+&nbsp;

 ## What?

-Here's my personal tech choice I'd go with today
+> What tech stack should I go with today?

+Here's my personal list of solutions that stood the test of time, have huge adoption rates and support the requirements I've set out above.

-- A dedicated [slack](https://slack.com/) channel where everyone is invited to ask questions and connect
+- A dedicated [Slack](https://slack.com/) channel where everyone is invited to ask questions and connect
-- A [github](https://github.com/new) repo to organize and communicate in a structured way
+- A [GitHub](https://github.com/new) repo to organize and communicate in a structured way
-- [scss](https://sass-lang.com/) to create a [variable file similar to bootstraps](https://github.com/twbs/bootstrap/blob/main/scss/_variables.scss) (but strapped down a lot) and one or more stylesheets for the component styles
+- [Scss](https://sass-lang.com/) to create a [variable file similar to bootstraps](https://github.com/twbs/bootstrap/blob/main/scss/_variables.scss) (but strapped down a lot) and one or more stylesheets for the component styles
 - [docz](https://www.docz.site/) to create user facing documentation with example html (and later React) for all components
 - [TypeScript](https://www.typescriptlang.org/) to implement typed components for [your framework here]
-- Leave [react-router](https://reactrouter.com/docs/en/v6) out of the library.
-  The consuming application is responsible for routing.
 - [esbuild](https://esbuild.github.io/) or [Vite](https://vitejs.dev/) to create tree shakable bundles of the javascript code
 - [semantic release](https://github.com/semantic-release/semantic-release) to create
   a nice changelog, incorporate [Semver](https://semver.org/) and automatically release a package to either npm or some private registry.
 - A PullRequest based workflow that creates a preview of the updated documentation as well as a preview release of the package for each change.

+There are lots of other puzzle pieces required but I think these are the most important ones to get right in the beginning.

+&nbsp;

+&nbsp;

+Alright, now let's go build a library! 📚

+&nbsp;